Barrett-Bothwell/Ball-And-Plate-System/README.md

 x̂ = A<sub>d</sub> x̂ + B<sub>d</sub> u + K (y - C x̂)

 Where x̂ is the approximated values for position and velocity in both the x and y axes.

+**Feedback Control**

+Now that we have our statespace model and gain matrices we can apply feedback to our system.
+We will accomplish this by finding the difference between our setpoint positions and velocities and the observer state.
+We will then multiply this difference by our G matrix to solve for u.

 ---